-■ Methodology and Inclusion/Exclusion Criteria,1 which presented the methodological plan for conducting the environmental scan and specified the criteria used to
+Methodology and Inclusion/Exclusion Criteria, which presented the methodological plan for conducting the environmental scan and specified the criteria used to

-- determine whether programs identified through the scan process would be included in the final catalog. - Standard Taxonomy for the Environmental Scan, which detailed the framework of features used to categorize patient safety education and training programs that ultimately serves as the basis for the catalog search engine. - Standard Template for Data Abstraction,3 which detailed the data fields used for abstracting information about programs identified during the environmental scan phase of this project. - Qualitative Analysis of Consumer Perspectives of Patient Safety Education and Training Programs, 4 which reported the results of an informal exploration of consumer perspectives on the advantages and disadvantages of different characteristics of patient safety education and training programs.
+- Standard Taxonomy for the Environmental Scan, which detailed the framework of features used to categorize patient safety education and training programs that ultimately serves as the basis for the catalog search engine. - Standard Template for Data Abstraction, which detailed the data fields used for abstracting information about programs identified during the environmental scan phase of this project. - Qualitative Analysis of Consumer Perspectives of Patient Safety Education and Training Programs, which reported the results of an informal exploration of consumer perspectives on the advantages and disadvantages of different characteristics of patient safety education and training programs.